-\begin{thm}(The Decomposition Theorem, Theorem 4.13 from \cite{Andre} ) Every near vector space $V$ is the direct sum of regular near vector spaces $V_{j}$ ($j \in J$) such that each $u \in Q\backslash\{0\}$ lies in precisely one direct summand $V_{j}$.
-The subspaces $V_{j}$ are maximal regular near vector spaces. \end{thm}
+\begin{thm}(The Decomposition Theorem, Theorem 4.13 from \cite{Andre} ) Every near-vector space $V$ is the direct sum of regular near-vector spaces $V_{j}$ ($j \in J$) such that each $u \in Q\backslash\{0\}$ lies in precisely one direct summand $V_{j}$.
+The subspaces $V_{j}$ are maximal regular near-vector spaces. \end{thm}